abacusorg/abacusutils/README.md

 [blosc compression](https://blosc.org/pages/blosc-in-depth/).

 ## Usage
+abacusutil has multiple interfaces, summarized here and at <https://abacusutils.readthedocs.io/en/latest/usage.html>.

+Specific examples of how to use abacusutils to work with AbacusSummit data will soon be given at the AbacusSummit website: <https://abacussummit.readthedocs.io>

+### Python
 The abacusutils PyPI package contains a Python package called `abacusnbody`.
 This is the name to import (not `abacusutils`, which is just the name of the PyPI package).
 For example, to import the `compaso_halo_catalog` module, use